erwanregnier/leafletlayers/README.md

 # LeafletLayers

-LeafletLayers is a leafletjs plugin for Wordpress with markers groups panel and add in front-end option
+LeafletLayers is a leafletjs plugin for Wordpress with markers groups panel and add in front-end option No :panda_face: was harmed in the making of this plugin

 ## Description